theohbrothers/PSModulePublisher/README.md

 The definition template can be found [here](docs/samples/build/definitions/modulemanifest.ps1).

-#### CI files
+#### CI remote templates

 Decide on which CI provider to use in your main project based on those supported by this project.
-Setup the CI file(s) for your main project.
-Then simply reference the relevant CI files of this project from your main project's CI file(s).
+Then setup the CI file(s) for your main project, referencing relevant CI remote template(s) of this project from your main project's CI file(s).

 Sample CI files can be found [here](docs/samples/ci).